SDLigon95/Menlo-College-Sports-Statistics-Updater/README.md

-# Menlo-College-Sports-Statistics-Updater
+# Menlo-College-Sports-Statistics-Update

-Recompile Windows EXE with Py2exe
+## Recompile Windows EXE with Py2exe
+Py2exe is a utility that allows python programs to be converted to Windows executable files.
+Download link available here: https://sourceforge.net/projects/py2exe/files/py2exe/0.6.9/
 Before running the command "python setup.py py2exe", be sure to you have all dependencies installed on your Windows machine.
 Use Pip Install if you do not have one of these dependencies:
   1. pip install beautifulsoup4